genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/07_run-the-application.md

 ![](/img/quickstart-app-final.png)

 There's obviously a lot more to building enterprise-ready applications.
 However, you now have enough knowledge and experience of the Genesis low-code platform to look at our reference documentation and learn more there.
 We hope you have a good experience.
+You may check the following section for tips and tricks for local development.